acarolcolombo/website/index.md

 This website is a reflection of these experiences and I will be building it slowly.
 Bear with me.

-If you would like to know a bit more about my career, please have a look at my CV here: <a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">accolombo-cv.pdf</a>
+If you would like to know a bit more about my career, please have a look at <a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">my CV.</a>

 </div>
 <div id="about-image">